 You will see several screens that will ask for permission to monitor your child's device.

 - Select the child's name that uses this Android device or select Add Another Child to add a new child to your Bark account.

 - Select Connect on the first prompt.

 - Tap Allow on the following few prompts.

-- If your child's device is on Android version 10, you will be prompted to turn off Private DNS in Settings.
+- If your child's device is on Android version 10 or above, you will be prompted to turn off Private DNS in Settings.
 When prompted, tap Open Settings: